Holiness and missions

 After interpreting dreams for servants from the king's palace while reminding them that "interpretations belong to God," Joseph was called to the palace to interpret dreams for Pharaoh.
 First, however, he testifies, "It is not in me: God shall give Pharaoh an answer of peace."

 Joseph interpreted some dreams of Pharaoh to mean there were seven years of famine ahead.
-He offered some suggestions to Pharaoh on how to deal with that famine and the Egyptian leader exclaimed, "Can we find anyone like this man, one in whom is the Spirit of God?"
-(Genesis 41:38) Apparently Pharaoh had caught a glimpse of the true God through the Lord's faithful servant, for he continues, "'Since God has made all this known to you . . , You shall be in charge of my palace, and all my people are to submit to your orders.' . . .
+He offered some suggestions to Pharaoh on how to deal with that famine, and the Egyptian leader exclaimed, "Can we find anyone like this man, one in whom is the Spirit of God?"
+(Genesis 41:38) Apparently, Pharaoh had caught a glimpse of the true God through the Lord's faithful servant, for he continues, "'Since God has made all this known to you, . . . you shall be in charge of my palace, and all my people are to submit to your orders.' . . .
 Thus he put him in charge of the whole land of Egypt." -- Genesis 41:39-40, 43

 But this was only a part of God's plan.
-God was working out His great world program, and thus Joseph was going to be a blessing to the Egyptians.
+God was working out His great world program, and thus, Joseph was going to be a blessing to the Egyptians.
 He was also going to help preserve the Hebrew nation so that they might bear witness down through the centuries to the one true living God, preserve the sacred Scriptures, and eventually produce the promised World Redeemer.

 When the prophesied famine hit Canaan, Joseph's brothers were sent to Egypt to buy corn.
 This Joseph freely gave them.
 Later, when he made himself known to his brother, he manifested a beautiful spirit.
 As he met with them, there was not a word of upbraiding or reproach from him.
 Instead, he wept over them, telling his brother not to be grieved: "God sent me ahead of you to preserve for you a remnant on earth and to save your lives by a great deliverance."(Genesis 45:7) He then bade them to return home in haste and bring his father and the entire company, with their flocks and herds.
 He assured them, "You shall live in the region of Goshen and be near me, . . .
 I will provide for you there." -- Genesis 45:10-11